 WHO recognises its key role in knowledge translation and the need to build more efficient processes to review data and revise recommendations, and to create guidelines and tools that are accessible to health care workers.
 WHO has made recent progress in these areas: some new WHO guidelines are digital and modifiable, which prepares the pathway for them to be incorporated into country digital platforms.
 For example, WHO has developed a specific toolkit for guideline adaptation and trialled this in relation to antenatal care guidelines.8 WHO is establishing practice networks to support peer learning and exchange, and has introduced the living guidelines concept, which facilitates rapid updating when new evidence become available.9 Many of these initiatives are embryonic and need consistent support, leadership and advocacy; the newly developed WHO Academy will hopefully help and facilitate more engagement on health care worker training continuing professional education.10

+In response to these challenges, STAGE proposes the following:

 Recommendation 1: National and regional technical advisory groups and sub-national committees

 At a national and sub-national level, many countries have committees that oversee policy in Maternal and Child Health.
-Such committees may be an overarching MNCAHN technical advisory groups or committees (TAG), or several committees each with a focused remit: such as for Maternal and Newborn health; Child Health and Nutrition; Immunization advisory committees.
+These may be an overarching MNCAHN technical advisory groups or committees (TAG), or several committees each with a focused remit: such as for Maternal and Newborn health; Child Health and Nutrition; Immunization advisory committees.
 These have often evolved based on the limited resources available for MNCAHN, and many have minimal statutory endorsement and resources.
 Based on these experiences, STAGE recommends that WHO and other partners should support ministries of health to strengthen these groups and build on the structures that already exist, and establish a global or regional resource centre.11

-Sub-national MNCAHN committees are also important, as sub-national health authorities (states, provinces or districts depending on the political structures).
-These are often the drivers of implementation in devolved states and closer to where health services are delivered for the majority of women, adolescents, and children.
+Sub-national MNCAHN committees are also important.
+Sub-national health authorities (states, provinces or districts depending on the political structures) are often the drivers of implementation in devolved states and closer to where health services are delivered.

 WHO can play a normative, technical, enabling and capacity building role in the functions of such TAGs.
-WHO has a role in ensuring all external partners recognise the authority of such national and local committees, this can foster alignment and respect for national autonomy.
+WHO has a role in ensuring external partners recognise the authority of such national and local committees, this can foster alignment and respect for national autonomy.

 The criteria and terms-of-reference below are principles and indicative only, and local needs will dictate local approaches.
 It is important that TAGs are established within national regulatory structures to support the credibility of TAG recommendations and their accountability to national governments.

-National MNCAHN TAGs should be the peak technical and monitoring bodies for MNCAHN in a country.
+National MNCAHN TAGs can be the peak technical and monitoring bodies for MNCAHN in a country.
 They provide advice to the management or key personal of the Ministry of Health or directly to executive government, and they provide policy and practice updates and recommendations to health managers, health care workers, and other stakeholders.
-They are ultimately accountable to the Ministry of Health which sets the terms-of-reference.
+They are accountable to the Ministry of Health which sets the terms-of-reference, but provide independent advice.
 The set-up and functions may include the following:

 Endorsement from the National government as a 'statutory or standing body', existing for the long term, with properly defined terms of reference and governance.

 Develop a comprehensive plan for MNCAHN that can act as a blueprint for national, sub-national and local levels.
-Such a plan should guide annual implementation plans, and inform program managers, health workers, the community and the government’s partners about maternal and child health priorities and the approaches being adopted.
+Such a plan can guide annual implementation plans, and inform program managers, health workers, the community and the government’s partners about maternal and child health priorities and the approaches being adopted.
 The plan can be informed by WHO’s Redesign process.12

 Review and oversee the collection of essential primary data on MNCAHN and use this to guide policy and recommendations.